dark-criminal/baileys/README.md

 ```

 If the connection is successful, you will see a QR code printed on your terminal screen, scan it with WhatsApp on your phone and you'll be logged in!

-**Note:** install `qrcode-terminal` using `yarn add qrcode-terminal` to auto-print the QR to the terminal.

-**Note:** the code to support the legacy version of WA Web (pre multi-device) has been removed in v5.
-Only the standard multi-device connection is now supported.
-This is done as WA seems to have completely dropped support for the legacy version.

-## Connecting native mobile api

-Baileys also supports the native mobile API, which allows users to authenticate as a standalone WhatsApp client using their phone number.

-Run the [example](Example/example.ts) file with ``--mobile`` cli flag to use the native mobile API.

 ## Configuring the Connection